arunasurya/academy/bisqecosystem.md

 # An overview of the Bisq ecosystem

 ## Introduction
-In this post, I will give you a general overview of the Bisq ecosystem.
+In this post, I will provide a general overview of the Bisq ecosystem.
 At the center of the Bisq ecosystem is the Bisq app, an open-source software that enables you to trade bitcoin for fiat currencies and cryptocurrencies.

 ## Bisq peer-to-peer (P2P) Network
 The Bisq P2P network consists of nodes running the Bisq software.
-Just like the Bitcoin network, the Bisq P2P network does not have a central server but is instead made up of individual peers.
+Just like the Bitcoin network, the Bisq P2P network does not have a central server.
+It is made up of individual peers each running the Bisq software.
+This makes the network resilient...

-Some of the Bisq nodes may also be full Bitcoin nodes.
+Some of the Bisq nodes may also be full Bitcoin nodes running the Bitcoin Core software.
 There are public Bitcoin nodes run by the Bisq community that are available to the Bisq peers.
 Upon starting the Bisq app, it connects either to a local Bitcoin full node or several public nodes.
 In addition to Bisq nodes, the network includes several other nodes, each with a specific function.

 ### Seed nodes
 - Every time the Bisq app gets started, it gets connected to seed nodes.